Relief and Recovery

 The TEMA outlines Tasmania’s Recovery arrangements in an emergency event .
 Recovery is focused on and led by affected communities.
 Government recovery efforts aim to support communities through the recovery process and should recognise the key leadership role of landowners, local communities and their leaders.

 Agencies with functional responsibilities prepare and maintain arrangements to manage the delivery and coordination of relevant recovery functions, including partnerships and support arrangements with NGOs and community groups.
-The diagram below depicts the process of

 - The emergency event